 OPTION 1: Add transparent vinyl only

-If you recently bought new dining room chairs and would like to protect the existing fabric, you might want to add clear vinyl.
+If you recently bought new dining chairs and would like to protect the existing fabric, you might want to add clear vinyl.

 You do so by following the instructions included in this tutorial with the exception of taking off the existing fabric.

-OPTION 2: Reupholster (new fabric and vinyl)
+OPTION 2: Reupholster with new fabric and vinyl

 If you are looking to reupholster your dining room chairs with new fabric and protective clear vinyl, then this tutorial will walk you step by step on how to do that.

-OPTION 3: Reupholster (add new fabric only)
+OPTION 3: Reupholster with new fabric only

-Your choices of fabric only re-upholstery include:
+Your choices for fabric only reupholstery include:

 Alright, lets get started…

 Reupholstering Dining Chairs Steps